WangFangda/women-in-tech/README.md

 ## What I used

-- Python for web clawing
+- Python for web crawling
 - MongoDB for data storage
 - Spring Boot for RESTful APIs
 - Google APIs for geographic information